DCSCORES/dcscores.org/program-sites.markdown

 - |-
   DC SCORES enrolls 2,200 students between the ages of eight and 15.
 Our program engages approximately 30 students each day at 55 schools and recreation center-based sites in all eight of the District of Columbia’s wards.

-  Click on the interactive map below to see all our sites and click [here](/uploads/spring-programs-list.pdf) to download our most recent sites list.
+  Click on the interactive map below to see all our sites and click <a href="/uploads/spring-programs-list.pdf" target="_blank">here</a> to download our most recent sites list.
 Fall 2017 list coming soon!
 layout: program-sites
 ---